amit-sjsu/SWAT-Kats/TeamPrinceples.md

 Also the task in done phase can get back to inprogess, if we find that it was not completed before.

-Coding Standards:
+So we limit are WIP limit to 4backlogs, which means that we dont have more than 4 tasks across Inprogress, Testing and Review part.
+So to finish other backlog we must complete the current current backlog before moving towards new one.

-Add recommended coding standards here.
+-**Coding Standards:**

-So we limit are WIP limit to 4 which means that we dont have more than 4 tasks across Inprogress, Testing and Review part.
-So to finish backlog we must complete the current task rather then taking new one.
+  1. Add recommended coding standards here.